d-krupke/cpsat-primer/README.md

 ## Coding Patterns for Optimization Problems

-In this section, we will explore various coding patterns that are essential for structuring solutions to optimization problems using CP-SAT.
+In this section, we will explore various coding patterns that are essential for structuring implementations for optimization problems using CP-SAT.
 While we will not delve into the modeling of specific problems, our focus will be on demonstrating how to organize your code to enhance its readability and maintainability.
 These practices are crucial for developing robust and scalable optimization solutions that can be easily understood, modified, and extended by other developers.
+We will concentrate on basic patterns, as more complex patterns are better understood within the context of larger problems and are beyond the scope of this primer.

 ### Simple Function